TheRealLegend27/tlhelper-temp/README.md

 - [ ] Hotkeys to launch / kill 4th-Party programs
       Add a Window to define Programs to be launched / killed on Hotkey Let scripts start / kill Processes and Programs

+- [ ] cancel running scripts when ESC pressed

+- [ ] add settings for ingame buttons (open map, close all windows, etc.)

 ## Bugs to be fixed:

+- [ ] Helper not starting when no documents/tlhelper/scripts folder is present
+      On Startup: check if folder is present, if not create one

 - [x] Fix Auto Potion
        Fix the way the Potion key is pressed to not interfere Shift